L1NUXexe/PwnMe-2025-CTF-2600/README.md

 # PwnMe-2025-CTF-2600
-MISC CTF Writeup: Mafia at the End of the Block 1
+CTF Writeup – MISC: Mafia at the End of the Block 1

 ## 📝 This writeup covers a **MISC challenge** where a **PCAP file** was provided for analysis.
 The goal was to investigate network traffic, extract a link, and use **OSINT** techniques to retrieve the flag.